saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 listObjectsInBucket(bucketName);
 ```

-Thats it, now you are left with the responsibility of making sure your running pod for the app has the ServiceAccount with the iam role mounted.
+That's it, now you are left with the responsibility of making sure your running pod for the app has the ServiceAccount with the IAM role mounted.

 Doing that isnt hard, in your existing YAML file, just add ```serviceAccountName: s3eksnodejs``` to the spec, just like the below example